-Following prior public consultations, the Tax and Customs Office (ZATCA), formerly GAZT, has announced final inspection requirements, procedural rules and technical specifications related to e-invoicing.
-They apply from December 4, 2021 and assume the implementation of the second (integration) stage of e-invoicing in Saudi Arabia on January 1, 2023.
+Following prior public consultations, The Zakat, Tax and Custom Authority, formerly GAZT, has announced final inspection requirements, procedural rules and technical specifications related to e-invoicing.
+They have been in force since December 4, 2021, and the second, integrative stage of e-invoicing began on January 1, 2023.

 The e-invoicing process called FATOORAH applies to taxable persons who are residents in the Kingdom of Saudi Arabia, as well to the customers or any third parties who issue a tax invoice on behalf of a taxable person who is a resident in the Kingdom according to the VAT Implementing Regulation.